JohnyP36/YT-Nonstop/README.md

 </details>

 ### [manifest_v2](https://github.com/JohnyP36/YT-Nonstop/tree/main/manifest_v2)
 This folder contains the newest version of my extension with **manifest version 2**, which is now deprecated.
+The code is the same as the one in the `manifest_v3` folder, except the necessary differences.
+If you are using Firefox youc can use the code in this folder.

 ### [manifest_v3](https://github.com/JohnyP36/YT-Nonstop/tree/main/manifest_v3)
 There, you can found the newest version of my extension, which now has manifest version 3.
 This is also the version that will be published to the Edge Store.